 Outdoor Studios’ workshop with the pupils from Phoenix Primary School focused on artist Julia Clarke and her proposed commission for the new development.
 Julia works in willow and will be creating large permanent willow sculptures inspired by the plants and landscape around the lakes, including producing giant seed pods and abstract forms.

-The students learnt about artist Julia Clarke’s approach, the materials, structure and the way that willow works and what happens when a large artwork takes its place in the landscape.
-The pupils developed their understanding of what it is to explore through a series of exercises and physical activity, as well as creating their own art works.
+The students learnt about artist Julia Clarke’s approach, the materials, structure, and how it willow works and what happens when a large artwork takes its place in the landscape.
+The pupils developed their understanding of what it is to explore through a series of exercises and physical activity and create their own artworks.

 The public artworks, some of which are expected to be unveiled near year, will celebrate the unique environment of Conningbrook Lakes with a particular focus on the diverse and abundant wildlife.
 Three permanent art installations will be created on the themes of ‘view’, ‘explore’ and ‘dwell’, with the art workshops delivering the temporary art programme on the theme of ‘interact’.

-The former quarry site at Conningbrook Lakes is being transformed by a multi-million-pound development of 300 new homes around the lakes, together with improvements to facilities at the country park.
-Latimer, part of the Clarion Housing Group, in partnership with Westerhill Homes owns the 31-acre site and are working in partnership with Ashford Borough Council to deliver the public arts installations.
-Chartway Group are constructing the homes.
+The former quarry site at Conningbrook Lakes is being transformed by a multi-million-pound development of 300 new homes around the lakes and improvements to facilities at the country park.
+Latimer, part of the Clarion Housing Group, in partnership with Westerhill Homes, owns the 31-acre site and are working in partnership with Ashford Borough Council to deliver the public art installations.
+Chartway Group is constructing the homes.

 Julia Clarke’s artwork will be installed in phase one of the housing development next year, with further art commissions and their locations to be unveiled.

-Artist Julia Clarke commented: “It's very inspiring to see that the local community are engaging with the park and the new development.
-It’s an exciting opportunity to really engage with the space and landscape.
-I really enjoyed spending time in the space getting inspired to create drawings and ideas for the artworks.
-The pupils will now do as I did and really look.. slow down and engage with the small often overlooked parts of the lake and its nature.”
+Artist Julia Clarke commented: “It’s very inspiring to see that the local community are engaging with the park and the new development.
+It’s an exciting opportunity to really engage with space and landscape.
+I really enjoyed spending time in the space get inspired to create drawings and ideas for the artworks.
+The pupils will now do as I did and really look… slow down and engage with the small, often overlooked parts of the lake and its nature.”